coreboot/coreboot/Documentation/releases/coreboot-4.22-relnotes.md

-Upcoming release - coreboot 4.22
+coreboot 4.22 & 4.22.01 releases
 ========================================================================

-The next release is planned for mid-February, 2024
+The next release is planned for the 19th of February, 2024

 These notes cover the latest updates and improvements to coreboot over the past three months.
 A big thank you to the returning contributors as